Cochin Shipyard: Ship repair

-The shipyard started offering ship repair services in 1982 and has undertaken upgrades and repairs for all types of ships including ships for the oil exploration industry as well as scheduled maintenance and life extension for ships of the Indian Navy, Indian Coast Guard, the Union territory of Lakshadweep, Fisheries and Cochin Port Trust, SCI and the Oil and Natural Gas Corporation (ONGC).
-It has performed major overhauls for the aircraft carrier, INS Viraat.
+The shipyard started offering repair services in 1982 and has undertaken upgrades and repairs for all types of ships, including ships for the oil exploration industry, as well as scheduled maintenance and life extension for ships of the Indian Navy, Indian Coast Guard, the Union territory of Lakshadweep, Fisheries and Cochin Port Trust, SCI and the Oil and Natural Gas Corporation (ONGC).
+It has performed major overhauls for the aircraft carrier INS Viraat.

-It has also performed major overhauls for the aircraft carrier INS Vikramaditya two times on 2016 and 2018 respectively.

-Recently CSL was awarded major maintenance and upgrade orders from ONGC.
-This included major overhaul of three rigs, Mobile Offshore Drilling Unit (MODU) Sagar Vijay, Mobile Offshore Drilling Unit Sagar Bhushan and Jackup rig Sagar Kiran.
+CSL was awarded major maintenance and upgrade orders from ONGC.
+This included major overhaul of three rigs, the mobile offshore drilling unit (MODU) Sagar Vijay, mobile offshore drilling unit Sagar Bhushan and jackup rig Sagar Kiran in 2005-06.

+It performed major overhauls for the aircraft carrier INS Vikramaditya in 2016 and 2024.

+On 5 April 2024, CSL became the third Indian shipyard after Kattupalli Shipyard of Larsen & Toubro and Mazagon Dock Shipbuilders to sign a Master Ship Repair Agreement (MSRA) with the United States Navy for repair of its Military Sealift Command Fleet Support Ships.
+The ships operated by MSC are non-commissioned US Navy “support vessels” with civilian crews bearing the prefix “USNS”.
+Under the agreement, the US Naval ships of the Central Command that are in voyage are to be repaired in India.

 Others

 The shipyard also trains graduate engineers in marine engineering.
 Around one hundred students are trained each year.